alesssia/YAMP/README.md

 In both cases, the image can be used by YAMP by running the command presented above adding `-with-docker` followed by the image name (`yampdocker`):

 ```
-nextflow run YAMP.nf --reads1 R1 --reads2 R2 --prefix mysample --outdir outputdir -with-docker yampdocker
+nextflow run YAMP.nf --reads1 R1 --reads2 R2 --prefix mysample --outdir outputdir --mode MODE -with-docker yampdocker
 ```

-where `R1` and `R2` represent the path to the raw data (two compressed FASTQ file), `mysample` is a prefix that will be used to label all the resulting files, and `outputdir` is the directory where the results will be stored.
+where `R1` and `R2` represent the path to the raw data (two compressed FASTQ file), `mysample` is a prefix that will be used to label all the resulting files, `outputdir` is the directory where the results will be stored, and `MODE` is any of the following: < QC, characterisation, complete >.

+## Changelog

+### 0.9.2 / 2017-07-10

+Enhancements:
+* YAMP can now be run in three *"modes"* : < QC, characterisation, complete >.

 ## License